-Despite the present gloom over the future of the species, do not assume that earlier times were always kind towards the curlew.
-The species was often hunted and eaten, and it was not until during World War II that butchers in the UK were banned from selling its rich, dark flesh.
+An estimated 25 percent of the Eurasian birds’ global population breeds in the UK today, numbering close to 70,000 pairs, but since the late 1960s its numbers have declined 70 percent.
+The species has never had it easy with humans.
+It was often hunted and eaten, and it was not until during World War II that butchers in the UK were banned from selling its flesh.

+At the end of the 19th century, the curlew seems to have been confided to the moorland parts of Yorkshire as far as breeding was concerned.
 Nowadays the picture is quite different.
 They have bred for several years in locations around York and during the severe winter of 1947, many were seen along the River Ouse.

 North America long-billed curlew

 In size, shape and color, the long-billed curlew is similar to the marbled godwit, but the curlew’s down-curved bill is distinguishable from the upturned bill of this other bird.
 The curlew’s call is a whistled and high pitched curl-e-e-u-u, whereas the godwit gives off a loud kerreck or god-wit sound.

 Alaskan breeding grounds of bristle-thighed curlew

-One final caution for birdwatchers is to be aware of the risk of confusing the identification of curlews with their close cousin, the whimbrel.
-The latter typically breeds in the vast, flat, treeless, frozen Arctic regions of North America and Eurasia, and migrates south along coastlines to winter in the Caribbean Islands and along the north coast of South America, or, for Eurasian birds, to occupy the shorelines of Africa, south Asia and Australasia.
-Because of its more remote breeding locations, the whimbrel is less threatened than other curlew species, and has a global population of around 1.8 million.
-Whimbrels generally are greyish-brown above and whitish below, with two distinct races.
-The Eurasian whimbrel is white-rumped (very noticeable in flight), whereas the North American variety is dark-rumped.
-The curlew and whimbrel are similar in shape, but the whimbrel is smaller, and although its bill is similarly down-curved, it is not as long as the curlews.
-They breed only in the extreme northern Scotland in the UK, but are regular passage visitors along most of the British coastline from April to September.
+One caution for birdwatchers is not to confuse the identification of curlews with their close cousin, the whimbrel.
+The latter breed on the vast treeless plains of the frozen Arctic in North America and Eurasia, and migrate south to South America and the shorelines of Africa, south Asia and Australasia.
+Because of their more remote breeding locations, the whimbrel is less threatened than other curlew species, and maintains a global population of around 1.8 million.
+They are typically greyish-brown above and whitish below, with two distinct races.
+The Eurasian whimbrel is white-rumped (very noticeable in flight), whereas the North American subspecies is dark-rumped.
+The curlew and whimbrel are similar in shape, but the whimbrel is smaller, and its bill, although similarly down-curved, it is not as long as the curlew.
+Probably the best ways to identify the whimbrel is through its two dark bands across the head, and its rippling whistle that prolongs into a trill.

 Like the curlew, it is named after its call.